 Kel finished blotting and placed the parchment in the drawer of his desk.
 Kel always wrote his lessons in full manuscript, so that he could refer to them in the future.
 In his ten years of teaching, he had learned that the best lessons were ones which you could repeat a number of times, refining them until they were perfected.
 Someday he hoped to compile a number of his lectures to form a book; in the Serpanian scholastic world, the only path to advancement was publication.
 Although rare, on occasion even a middle school teacher could advance as far as a teaching post at the university.
 Few topics fascinated the scholastic world like the founding of the Fourth Kingdom, but Kel still hoped to someday make a contribution to the field.
 He would be a fool to count on it, but he could dream.
 Rising from his desk, he blew out the small lamp mounted on the wall and crossed the small room to his bed.

 As usual, Kel’s thoughts drifted as he moved toward sleep.
 He thought of the next morning’s class, in which he would deliver his lecture on the upcoming feast.
 He thought of the feast itself, which he would be attending as part of the middle school’s faculty, an invitation he had been surprised but excited to receive.
 But most of all, he thought of the book that he would write, completely unaware that in only a few days he would be drawn into an opportunity that would give him more insight into the Fourth Kingdom than he could ever imagine.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Benjamin PeltzWrite a Review